DirectoryTree/LdapRecord-Docs/laravel/auth/setup.md

 `logoutUnauthenticatedUsers` method on the `WindowsAuthenticate` middleware in your `AuthServiceProvider::boot()` method:

-> **Important**: Only enable this feature if Single-Sign-On is the
+> **Important**: Only enable this feature if Single-Sign-On is the only way
-> only way you authenticate users.
-Enabling this otherwise will
+> you authenticate users.
+If a non-Single-Sign-On user has a session open,
-> cause all non-SSO users to be signed out of your application.
+> it will be ended automatically on their next request.

 ```php
 // app/Providers/AuthServiceProvider.php